chipsalliance/Caliptra/SECURITY.md

   - Instead, file an Issue labeled as "feature request".
 - You need help with a previously announced Caliptra Security Advisory.
   - Instead, file an Issue labeled as "question"".
-- Your issue is not security-related.
+- Your issue is not security related.
 Instead, file an issue as appropriate.

 Issues can be filed at the following locations: